Skip to content

 “Our health is important to me – and I want us both to feel safe.”

-This attitude removes shame and enables a new normality in dealing with the topic.
+This attitude removes shame and allows for a new normalcy in dealing with the topic.

-When a test in the relationship is advisable
+When a Test in the Relationship is Sensible

 An STI test is especially recommended in the following situations:

-• At the beginning of a new relationship, before discontinuing condom use
+• At the beginning of a new relationship, before giving up condoms

 • After a breakup and a new start, even if you have known each other for a long time